 This is the most the building that catches the first glimpse at Palatine hill.
-A massive palace divided into three sections, this allowed the owner to divide their business matters and social life.
-The private wing of the palace, known today was Domus Augustana follows adjacent to it, a beautiful garden is the following the format of a hippodrome.
+A massive palace divided into three sections, allowed the owner to divide their business matters and social life.
+The private wing of the palace, known today as Domus Augustana follows adjacent to it, a beautiful garden is following the format of a hippodrome.

 House of Augustus

-This is another good example of the rich architecture of ancient Rome, the house counts with amazing frescos, that despite the age, still preserves the details and bright colors.
+This is another good example of the rich architecture of ancient Rome, the house counts with amazing frescos, that despite their age, still preserve the details and bright colors.

 Temple of Cybele